andyzhangx/demo/linux/flexvolume/blobfuse/README.md

-# Attention: this page is not maintained any more, blobfuse driver and doc has been moved to [kubernetes-drivers](https://github.com/andyzhangx/kubernetes-drivers/tree/master/flexvolume/blobfuse).
+# Attention: this page is not maintained any more, blobfuse FlexVolume driver and doc has been moved to [kubernetes-drivers](https://github.com/andyzhangx/kubernetes-drivers/tree/master/flexvolume/blobfuse).

 # blobfuse flex volume driver for Kubernetes (Preview)
  - supported Kubernetes version: v1.8, v1.9